Introduction

 WCL § 125 makes it “unlawful for any employer to inquire into, or to consider for the purpose of assessing fitness or capability for employment,” or to “discriminate against a job applicant with regard to employment on the basis of that claimant having filed for or received” workers’ compensation benefits.

 WCL §§ 120 and 125 are evidence of a strong public policy against discrimination towards injured workers for availing themselves of their rights under the workers’ compensation laws.
-The Board will not approve any § 32 waiver agreement which violates that public policy.
+The Board will not approve any Section 32 waiver agreement which violates that public policy.

 Waiver agreements sometimes provide that the claimant will resign from their employment.
 While a legitimate reason may exist for the parties to agree that the claimant will resign their employment, such agreements are given close scrutiny by the Board.
+Waiver agreements that provide that the claimant will resign and not “re-apply” for employment with the employer (or its subsidiaries) will not be approved by the Board, as such provisions are impermissible.

 Example: Claimant must indemnify and hold the insurer harmless for any payment made by Medicare for treatment of claimant’s work-related injuries prior to the execution of the Section 32 waiver agreement.